jschauma/check-springshell/README.md

 	      multiple times.
 If not specified, check-springshell will default to '/'.

      -s skip  Skip the given checks.
-Valid arguments are 'files', 'packages', and 'processes'.
+Valid arguments are 'files', 'java', 'packages', and 'processes'.

      -v	      Be verbose.
 Can be specified multiple times.